 2. Experience a hunt or a chase

-Seeing a hunt or chase is an off-shoot of the first experience, and this often comes true with a great guide and the right place of stay.
-When you see one for the first time, that feeling of adrenaline rush cannot be described in words.
-But we can assure you that the moment will stay with you for the rest of your life and this is one story you would like to narrate to your grandchildren!
+Witnessing a hunt or chase is an off-shoot of the first experience, and this often comes true with a great guide and with the right place of your stay.
+When you see one for the first time, the feeling of that adrenaline rush cannot be described in words.
+But we can assure you that the moment will stay with you for the rest of your life, and this is one story you would like to narrate to your grandchildren!

 3. Dinner under the stars